Completed programs and current topics

 Workaholism or work addiction is characterized by an irresistible inner drive to work very hard; it is a combination of working compulsively and excessively.
 Both components are assessed by the Dutch Work Addiction Scale (DUWAS).

 Job boredom is characterized by under-stimulation (i.e. low arousal) and high dissatisfaction and can be measured by the Dutch Boredom Scale (DUBS).

 - Improving mental health and wellbeing in hospitals

-A large-scale, international multi-centre study is carried out on improving mental health and well being of hospital staff that is funded by the EU-Horizon-2020 scheme.
+A large-scale, international multi-centre study is carried out on improving mental health and well being of hospital staff that is funded by the EU-Horizon-2020 research program.
 Essentially, the effects are assessed of job redesign according to the principes of Magnet Hospitals on physician’s and and nurses’ levels of burn-out and work engagement (Magnet4Europe)

 The most important current research partners.